mlabs-haskell/ply/README.md

 > Aside: Notice how I didn't use type applications, it got inferred from the surrounding context!

+## Offchain Projects in CTL

+[CTL](https://github.com/plutonomicon/cardano-transaction-lib) is a popular alternative to PlutusTx with it being directly compiled into Javascript.
+For projects using CTL to write offchain contracts, Ply typed envelopes can be imported via [ply-ctl](https://github.com/mlabs-haskell/ply-ctl) with full type safety.
+For more information, check README on ply-ctl.

+Note, ply-ctl will only work with scripts exported with Ply version `v0.5.0` or later.

 ## Building a TypedScript directly from Plutarch

 `Ply.Plutarch.writeTypedScript` is essentially a wrapper around `Ply.Plutarch.mkEnvelope`, which is then a wrapper around `Ply.Plutarch.toTypedScript`.